Dolphindalt/nix-rust-embassy-rs-example-project/README.md

 ### LED Control

 Rather than driving the LEDs directly from the MCU, the design uses D flip-flops to maintain LED state while the MCU is in STOP mode.
-The MCU wakes every 3 seconds, clocks new data into the flip-flops, and immediately returns to sleep.
+The MCU wakes periodically, clocks new data into the flip-flops, and immediately returns to sleep.
 The flip-flops continue driving the LEDs with no further MCU involvement.

 This approach dramatically reduces power consumption compared to keeping the MCU awake for LED control.